BasThomas/basthomas.github.io/_posts/2021-12-28-improving-voiceover.md

-While significantly improving the VoiceOver experience for users, this API is, in my opinion, rather awkward to work with, requiring the addition of quite some (unnecessary?) complicated code.
+While significantly improving the VoiceOver experience for users, this API is, in my opinion, rather awkward to work with, requiring the addition of quite some (unnecessarily?) complicated code.
 While we've seen APIs like `accessibilityCustomActions`, being available on an(y) `NSObject`, this is not exactly the case for `AXCustomContent`.